trisberg/hello-world/README.md

 ./build.sh
 ```

-This will build and push the image to Docker Hub (this sample is using a `springdeveloper` account.
-If you need to change this, then there are a few references in other files that need to get modified as well).
+This will build and push the image to registry and account specified above in the `REGISTRY_PREFIX` env var.

 ## Running locally using Docker